 CRM 657 Forensic Psychology: Child Abuse and the Law

 Study of the legal issues related to child abuse and exploitation.
 Students will gain an understanding of the law pertaining to child cases and how interactions with children can bolster or diminish the quality of children's memory report as seen by the judicial system.
 The Greene County Prosecutor's Office will participate in the design of this course, thus the specific legal issues discussed will remain current and may change based on the needs of the community.
 Identical with PSY 657.
 Cannot receive credit for both CRM 657 and PSY 657.

 CRM 697 Special Topics and Issues in Criminal JusticePrerequisite: permission of instructor.

 A variable topic course examining issues of crime, its causes, as well as social and political responses to crime by various institutions including government, media, law enforcement, the courts, and corrections.
 Variable content course.
 May be repeated for a total of 6 hours if the topic changes.
 May be taught concurrently with CRM 597.
 Cannot receive credit for both CRM 597 and CRM 697 unless topic changes.

-CRM 701 Criminal Justice PolicyPrerequisite: admission to the MS in Criminology and Criminal Justice or Master of Professional Studies program with the Criminal Justice option.
+CRM 701 Criminal Justice PolicyPrerequisite: admission to the MS in Criminology and Criminal Justice; or Criminal Justice Leadership and Management certificate program; or Master of Professional Studies program with the Criminal Justice option.

 This course takes a critical look at the construction, implementation, evaluation, and justification of a wide range of criminal justice policies and programs.
 Significant attention is given to methodological processes in determining policy and program effectiveness.